-CMAP supports funding for the America Competes Act, which invests in science, technology, engineering, and math (STEM) education and fosters innovative research and commercialization.
-This bill was signed into law, but many components have yet to be funded.
+CMAP supports reauthorizing and funding the America Competes Act, which invested in science, technology, engineering, and math (STEM) education and fostered innovative research and commercialization.
 Of significant regional interest is that the legislation authorizes the creation of a "regional innovation program" to "encourage and support the development of regional innovation strategies, including regional innovation clusters."
 This program would make awards available to regional cluster initiatives on a matching basis.

-CMAP supports legislative initiatives that improve data-driven decision making and target investments towards industry clusters.
+CMAP supports legislative initiatives that improve data-driven decision making and target investments toward industry clusters.